pavelstencl/GraphiosTs/README.md

 [![gzip size](https://badgen.net/bundlephobia/minzip/graphios-ts)](https://bundlephobia.com/result?p=graphios-ts)
 [![Coverage Status](https://coveralls.io/repos/github/pavelstencl/GraphiosTs/badge.svg?branch=master)](https://coveralls.io/github/pavelstencl/GraphiosTs?branch=master)

 GraphiosTs is TypeScript based GraphQl client built as an extension of Axios package.
 It combines the best from Axios and Typescript to provide lightweight alternative to the Apollo-client.
 GraphiosTs uses one GraphQl schema source to provide strongly typed requests and responses.
-In other words: **What you write, you will get**.
+In other words: **You will get,what you typed**.

 [![Typings example](media/preview.gif "Typings example")](#features)